mattpe/ucad/10-validation.md

   - What about a rule like: "_confirm_password_: required, must match password"? - not needed on server-side, important on client-side

 1. Install `express-validator`
-1. Example database query function in _user-model.mjs_:
+1. Example database query function in _user-model.js_:

     ```js
     /**